 Location: Bedstuy

-Finally we can say: Greenberg's Bagels IS the spot to get a cute Instagram.
+Finally we can say: Greenberg's Bagels IS the spot to get that Instagram shop.
 It’s hip, it’s cute, it has a curated aesthetic, and it backs it all up with a world class bagel.
-Located in Bed-Stuy, Greenberg's cracked Infatuations Top Bagel Shops in New York in less than 2 years in operation. (for reference: the only other bagel places on this list that reached that level of popularity this quickly are Ess A Bagel, the godfather of bagels in NYC) They boast a large menu of Special Breakfast Sandwiches, like the Mike's Hot Double (Double sausage, egg and cheese with butter and mike's hot honey), a delightful combination of savory and sweet.
+Located in Bed-Stuy, Greenberg's cracked Infatuations Top Bagel Shops in New York in less than 2 years in operation.
+For reference: the only other bagel places on this list that reached that level of popularity this quickly are Ess A Bagel, the godfather of bagels in NYC.
+They boast a large menu of Special Breakfast Sandwiches, like the Mike's Hot Double (Double sausage, egg and cheese with butter and mike's hot honey), a delightful combination of savory and sweet.
 Pro tip: they had the best hash browns in NYC, but they must be ordered as a side!
 As a huge proponent of hashbrowns on breakfast sandwiches, we highly recommend ordering them and adding them to your sandwich yourself.
 If you’re somehow still hungry afterwards, check out their sister pizza shop, Valentine's right next door.

 Locations: Williamsburg